vicolaspetru/merged_repo/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Added possibility to change Nutrition Facts title
+* Removed "Jump to Recipe" and "Print Recipe" blocks from inserter
+* Fixed issue with row actions (approve | unapprove | delete) for Manage Ratings

 = 3.2.0 =
 * Added a new section in the Dashboard to display and manage user ratings (Recipe Card > Manage Ratings)
 * Multiple performance optimization